Lenape: Leisure

-A number of linear measures were used.
-Small units of measure were the distance from the thumb and first finger, and the distance from first finger to pit of elbow.
-Travel distance was measured in the distance one could comfortably travel from sun-up to sun-down.

 Ethnobotany

 Lenape herbalists, who have been primarily women, use their extensive knowledge of plant life to help heal their community's ailments, sometimes through ceremony.
-The Lenape found uses in trees like black walnut which were used to cure ringworm and with persimmons which were used to cure ear problems.
+The Lenape found uses in trees like black walnut, which were used to cure ringworm, and with persimmons which were used to cure ear problems.

 The Lenape carry the nuts of Aesculus glabra in the pocket for rheumatism, and an infusion of ground nuts mixed with sweet oil or mutton tallow for earaches.
 They also grind the nuts and use them to poison fish in streams.
 They also apply a poultice of pulverized nuts with sweet oil for earache.

 History

 European contact

 The first recorded European contact with people presumed to have been the Lenape was in 1524.
 The explorer Giovanni da Verrazzano was greeted by local Lenape who came by canoe, after his ship entered what is now called Lower New York Bay.

 Early colonial era

-At the time of sustained European contact in the 1600s and 1700s, the Lenape were a powerful Native American nation who inhabited a region on the mid-Atlantic coast spanning the latitudes of southern Massachusetts to the southern extent of Delaware in what anthropologists call the Northeastern Woodlands.
+At the time of sustained European contact in the 17th through the 19th centuries, the Lenape were a powerful Native American nation who inhabited a region on the mid-Atlantic coast spanning the latitudes of southern Massachusetts to the southern extent of Delaware in what anthropologists call the Northeastern Woodlands.
 Although never politically unified, the confederation of the Lenape roughly encompassed the area around and between the Delaware and lower Hudson rivers, and included the western part of Long Island in present-day New York.
 Some of their place names, such as Manhattan ("the island of many hills"), Raritan, and Tappan were adopted by Dutch and English colonists to identify the Lenape people that lived there.